Pig Destroyer: History

 2004's Terrifyer boasted a much clearer sound than Prowler in the Yard or 38 Counts of Battery, as well as lyrics and prose from Hayes.
 The record came with an accompanying DVD soundscape entitled "Natasha", which was intended to be listened to in surround sound (although a more recent Japanese edition of the album has "Natasha" as an ordinary CD with four bonus tracks).
 Session guitarist Matthew Kevin Mills, Hull's former guitar teacher, recorded the lead guitar parts in the song "Towering Flesh".

 A compilation of tracks from the split EPs with Gnob and Benümb is also available, entitled Painter of Dead Girls.
 The album features alternative versions of older songs from the 38 Counts era (such as "Dark Satellites"), a series of new songs (such as "Rejection Fetish" and "Forgotten Child"), and covers of bands who could be considered an influence (such as The Stooges and Helmet).

-Pig Destroyer have stated that they would release a series of 9 split 7-inch EPs in 2006.
-Bands on the flipside include Orthrelm and Blood Duster; however, nothing has yet been released.
-The 7-inch series was put on hold for the release of Phantom Limb.
-Sampler Blake Harrison (Hatebeak, Triac) joined prior to recording of the album.

 2007 saw the release of album Phantom Limb via Relapse Records, complete with album artwork designed by John Baizley (Baroness, Torche).

 In 2011, Harvey was replaced by Misery Index drummer Adam Jarvis.

-On August 8, 2012, the title and artwork for the band's fifth studio album, Book Burner, was announced.
-It was released on October 22, 2012.
+Book Burner was released on October 22, 2012.
 Pig Destroyer headlined the Terrorizer stage at the Damnation Festival in Leeds in November 2012, which marked their first United Kingdom show in eight years.